neoburger/neoburger.github.io/index.md

+> I want to vote for a candidate but I only want to vote for it if it is going to win.
+Otherwise, I'll vote in another candidate that will give me some *GAS*.

 # Home

 *bNEO* is a standard [NEP-17](https://docs.neo.org/docs/en-us/develop/write/nep17.html) token with decimals `8` and it can be minted from *NEO* and redeemed to *NEO* 1:1.